 About Me

 In 2018, I entered my first powerlifting meet, and I was instantly hooked on the sport.
 Determined to become the strongest version of myself, I dove deep into learning everything I could about strength training—through courses, reading, seminars, and any other resource I could find.
-In October of 2019 I earned my certificate as CPU coach.
+In October of 2019 I earned my certificate as CPU coach (now known as CANPL).
 To say I became obsessed would be an understatement.
 This passion led me to focus my coaching specifically on strength training.
-Since then, I’ve competed at the national level in powerlifting and have had the privilege of coaching athletes in both powerlifting and strongman/woman.
-I’ve worked with athletes at all levels, from those just starting out to those competing nationally, helping them set records in various federations and qualify for international competitions.
+After competing at CANPL nationals late 2024 my focus shifted slightly in 2025 and I competed in my first strongman show since 2020.
+At the show I earned my spot to represent Canada at the World Strength Games in May of 2026.
+In early 2026 I competed at a static monsters regional qualify where I achieved the second best total in Canada in the u120kg class and was invited to the Static Monsters World Championship later that year.
+Since I've been coaching I've had the privilege of working with athletes in both powerlifting and strongman/woman.
+I’ve coached athletes at all levels, from those just starting out to competing nationally, and internationally. helping them set records in various federations and become the strongest version of themselves.

 WHY STRENGTH TRAINING IS FOR EVERYONE